cestinger/vgs-tasks/devops-task/README.md

 I have learned a lot with docker and ansible in the last couple of days and am already thinking of ways I could do things differently, but had to find a stopping place or I would never be able to turn anything over. :)  This exercise is a bit of a franken-system with parts and pieces from all over the internet.
 This was to aid in learning and efficiency to get a working layout.

+Building the environment does take a bit of time, it could be speedier if I utilize more fully built containers.
+This would be one course of action if we wanted to use elasticity in scaling the environment using something like beanstalk.

+The application of roles should be idempotent.
+I do not have this implemented across the board in the roles used at this point.

 ## Pre-reqs

 The machine where this is being run has a linux variant of Docker engine running and an internet connection.